lpapailiou/fac/README.md

 <li>The same rule applies to function definitions and function calls.</li>
 <li>Identifiers are valid within the same and lower levels of the parse tree, starting from the location where they are declared.
 This means, that nested variable declarations cannot overwrite already defined identifiers.</li>
-<li>Identifiers must be unique within their scope, except for functions, which can be overloaded.</li>
+<li>Identifiers must be unique within their scope, except for function identifiers, which can be overloaded.</li>
 </ul>

     // examples